- Academic Philosophy

 College of the Atlantic is committed to helping students create extraordinary learning experiences on campus and beyond.
 The support of several generous donors has enabled the college to offer financial assistance for student research and travel.

 Beinecke Student Travel and Living Assistance Fund

-This fund provides travel and living expenses associated with the internship program.
+This fund provides travel and living expenses associated with this inter-USA internship program.
 For more information, contact Jill Barlow-Kelley.

 Rabineau Student Senior Project and Professional Development Fund

 College of the Atlantic has a special fund (Louis and Mona Rabineau Scholarship Endowment Fund) designated for the enhancement of senior projects and student academic/professional development.
 Each year a portion of the monies available will be devoted to both senior project enhancement (may not be used to do the project) (2/3) and student academic/professional development (1/3).
 Student academic/professional development activities include, but are not limited to, support for students to attend/visit scientific meetings, conferences, libraries, special exhibitions, museums, etc. Research, books, equipment and class field trips are not eligible for support under this fund.
 For more information, contact Marie Stivers.